10 | 11 - Field Training Officer Certification Course – CIPTC, Peoria

 | 19 - Crisis Intervention Team Training – CIPTC, Peoria, IL

-8:00 AM-5:00 PM 05-19-2026-05-22-2026 5407 N University St, Peoria, IL 61614, USA 5407 N University St, Peoria, IL 61614, USA https://www.ciptc-mtu7.com/event/crisis-intervention-team-training-ciptc-peoria-il-2/2026-05-18/ CENTRAL ILLINOIS POLICE TRAINING CENTERBrian Fengel, DirectorPhone: (309) 690-7355 Fax: (309) 690-7359 Heather Grove: hgrove@icc.edu Diane Schrementi:ds018b@icc.edu Robert Pyszka: rp717@icc.edu CITT Crisis Intervention Team Training Instructor: Law Enforcement & Behavioral Health ProfessionalsMay 18-22, 20268am – 5pmClass will meet at: CIPTC, ICC Peoria Campus, 5407 N. University, Poplar Hall 101, Peoria, ILEnrollment Deadline: May 11, 2026Course Size: Minimum – 25 Maximum – 42All Handouts provided on a Thumb Drive, bring laptop to follow along Please wear your police uniform on Thursday, May 21, 2026 Role Playing and Working Lunch Officer’s MUST BE at least 1 year from their initial date of hire in order to take this class.
+8:00 AM-5:00 PM 05-19-2026-05-22-2026 5407 N University St, Peoria, IL 61614, USA 5407 N University St, Peoria, IL 61614, USA https://www.ciptc-mtu7.com/event/crisis-intervention-team-training-ciptc-peoria-il-2/2026-05-18/ CENTRAL ILLINOIS POLICE TRAINING CENTERBrian Fengel, DirectorPhone: (309) 690-7355 Fax: (309) 690-7359 Heather Grove: hgrove@icc.edu Diane Schrementi:ds018b@icc.edu Robert Pyszka: rp717@icc.edu CITT Crisis Intervention Team Training Instructor: Law Enforcement & Behavioral Health ProfessionalsMay 18-22, 20268am – 5pmClass will meet at: CIPTC, ICC Peoria Campus, 5407 N. University, Poplar Hall 101, Peoria, ILEnrollment Deadline: May 11, 2026Course Size: Minimum – 25 Maximum – 42All Handouts provided on a Thumb Drive, bring laptop to follow along Please wear your police uniform on Thursday, May 21, 2026 Role Playing and Working Lunch Officer’s MUST BE at least 1 year from their initial certification date in order to take this class.
 Course ObjectThis 40-hour program is designed to provide selected officers with specialized training on dealing with individuals in the community who have a mental illness or other behavioral disability.
 CIT officers are trained as resource specialists who can provide immediate response to calls involving a mental health crisis.
 The “team” concept refers to law enforcement involvement with stakeholder agencies, as well as interagency mutual assistance when appropriate.
 The course will be conducted by a diverse group of law enforcement and behavioral health professionals.
 During the week, students will participate in a variety of valuable exercises that will simulate auditory and 3-D visual hallucinations that individuals with a mental illness might experience.
 The program will also provide officers with a unique opportunity to interact with individuals who have a mental illness and their family members (primary and secondary consumers).
 An essential part of the CIT course is scenario-based skills training.
 Officers are challenged with realistic scenarios portrayed by professional actors from Chicago and St. Louis.
 Scenarios may include a suicide intervention, de-escalating a violent situation, or responding to a call involving an individual experiencing paranoia.
 All scenarios are facilitated and evaluated by certified CIT officers.
 Course ContentTopics include: Signs and Symptoms of Mental Illness Medical Conditions that Mimic Mental Illness Compliant Surrender and Tactical Response Child and Adolescent Disorders Autism Intellectual Disabilities Risk Assessment and Legal Issues Substance Abuse Veterans in Crisis Psychotropic Medications Geriatric Issues Police Response to Suspected Excited Delirium Mobile In-Service Training Team # 7 Illinois Enforcement Training and Standards Board MTU #7 request for certification of this course has been approved by the Illinois Law Enforcement Training and Standards Board Meets the following mandatory training criteria: Civil Rights .50 hours, Constitutional and Proper use of Law Enforcement Authority .50 hours, Human Rights 7 hours, Legal Updates 2 hours, Procedural Justice 4 hours, De-escalation Techniques 8 hours with 4 Scenario Based hours, Crisis Intervention 12 hours, Officer Wellness/Mental Health 2 hours, and Officer safety techniques, including cover, concealment and time 4 hours with 3 hours Scenario Based hours - SFST Instructor Development Course – Peru PD, Peru, IL

 8:00 AM-5:00 PM 05-19-2026-05-22-2026 2650 North Peoria Street Peru, IL 61354 2650 North Peoria Street Peru, IL 61354 https://www.ciptc-mtu7.com/event/sfst-instructor-development-course-peru-pd-peru-il/2026-05-18/ CENTRAL ILLINOIS POLICE TRAINING CENTERBrian Fengel, DirectorPhone: (309) 690-7355 Fax: (309) 690-7359 Heather Grove: hgrove@icc.edu Diane Schrementi:ds018b@icc.edu Robert Pyszka: rp717@icc.edu SFST Instructor Development Course Instructor: Dave Christiansen & Ari BriskmanMay 18-22, 20268am – 5pm Class will meet at: Peru PD, 2650 N. Peoria Street, Peru, IL Enrollment Deadline: May 11, 2026Course Size: Max 24Please bring a charged laptopThis class is funded through the Police Traffic Services Training Project along with Illinois Department of Traffic Safety and the Illinois Law Enforcement Training and Standards BoardCourse Description:This 32-hour course will provide all participants with a foundation in effective instruction principles, effective learning environments, promoting participation and interaction, and delivering effective feedback.
 The course teaches participants how to incorporate creative training techniques to deliver interactive presentations using techniques and/or materials that reinforce learning.
 To provide the opportunity for participants to apply instruction techniques demonstrated during the course, each participant is required to design and deliver a presentation on a session in the DWI/SFST curriculum.
 Strong emphasis is placed on assisting individual participants to expand and improve their teaching and training skills, regardless of their level of experience.
 This course will also focus on improving fundamental skills of delivering effective feedback.
 Experienced instructors will demonstrate effective feedback measures throughout the course.
 Participants are given opportunities to apply effective feedback measures during the final participant presentations.
 Participants will also receive access to the latest digital resources on the Dynamic Impairment LLC website including flow charts, sample reports for a variety of situations, cheat sheets, research studies, case law and more.
 This course is taught by DRE Instructors under the control and approval of the Illinois DRE/SFST Program State Coordinator.
 Course Topics:- Explain adult learning principles and their importance in conducting effective training